JackHanke/JackHanke.github.io/Quotes.md

 permalink: /quotes/
 ---

-### A collection of quotes that I enjoy, think about, and want to share.
+### Some of my favorite quotes.

 <p style="text-align:center;"><i> "Man is the only animal that refuses to be what he is." - Albert Camus, Carnets </i></p>

 Like my favorite song, America's *A Horse with No Name*, it's about something different everytime I hear it.
+Maybe that's what Camus was getting at...

 <p style="text-align:center;"><i> "Someday is not a day of the week." - Janet Dailey </i></p>

-I hate motivational quotes, because they are too often so corny they fail to motivate.
-This one succeeds.
+I hate motivational quotes; they are too often unbearably corny.
+For some reason, this one succeeds for me.

 <p style="text-align:center;"><i> When we are tired, we are attacked by ideas we conquered long ago. - Friedrich Nietzsche </i></p>